How do I get proof of my no-claims discount?

 How do I get proof of my no-claims bonus?

-Your no-claims discount should be listed on your car insurance policy documents and on any renewal documentation sent out by your insurer.
+Your no-claims bonus should be listed on your car insurance policy documents and on any renewal documentation sent out by your insurer.

-If you can't find it, contact your insurer directly.
+If you can't find it, contact your insurer directly to request a letter that confirms your discount.

 What counts as proof of a no-claims bonus?